FederatedAI/FATE/doc/develop/develop_guide.md

     def predict(self, data_inst):
     ```

-    `data_inst` is a DTable.
+    `data_inst` is a Table.
 Similar to fit function, you can define
     the prediction procedure in the predict function for different
     roles.
 When starting a predict task, this function will be called
     by `model_base` automatically.
 Meanwhile, in training task, this